‘The Talk’ Host Amanda Kloots Dances Up A Storm With Longtime Pal Purdie Baumann

 The Talk host Amanda Kloots danced up a storm with her longtime pal Purdie Baumann in a new Instagram video.
-The newest panelist to take a seat alongside Sharon Osbourne, Carrie Ann Inaba, Sheryl Underwood, and Elaine Welteroth shared her joy over her friend visiting the new California home where Amanda moved in 2020 with her son Elvis.
+The newest panelist to take a seat alongside Sharon Osbourne, Carrie Ann Inaba, Sheryl Underwood, and Elaine Welteroth shared her joy over her friend visiting the California home where Amanda moved in 2020 with her son, Elvis.

 Elvis’ father is the late Broadway star Nick Cordero who died from complications of COVID-19 in July 2020.